aistabci/abci-docs/en/docs/ngc.md

 ### Run a Singularity image

-Start an interative job with one full-node, and run a sample program ``cnn_mnist.py``.
+Start an interactive job with one full-node, and run a sample program ``cnn_mnist.py``.

 ```
 [username@es1 ~]$ qrsh -g grpname -l rt_F=1